-All credits earned in SSU's Certificate in Business Administration are internally transferable to SSU's Master of Business Administration (MBA) program.
+All credits earned in SSU's Certificate in Business Administration and Certificate in Strategic Management are internally transferable to SSU's Master of Business Administration (MBA) program; similarly, all credits earned in SSU's Certificate in Information Technology are internally transferable to SSU's Master of Science in Information Technology (MSIT) program.
 All grades and GPA points will carry over to the new program, subject to all Catalog policies.